davidpallmann/hashnode-backups/ckyq84l1l0cj6ans16cdzev4u.md

     This time, our results are mixed.
 Our run yielded 61 tweets with 9 positive sentiment, 6 negative, and 46 neutral.

     ![twitter-06-html-wfh.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1642876479977/c0wWF9cgM2.png)

+3. Try running the program with different topics.

 Congratulations!
 You've now not learned the basics of Amazon Comprehend and put it to use in an application.